28 Up Against the Wall

 West Berlin, a clear anomaly, this island of capitalism locked 100 miles inside Soviet-controlled East Germany, provided an ideal vantage point for making sorties into the East.
 I was intensely interested to see for myself the reality of spartan daily life on ‘the other side’, under the hardline Communist government which had abolished the power of capital and outlawed private ownership of the means of production – land, real estate, machines.

-Like the oppressed minorities of Europe, including the ancestors of Heinz Jacobius, who filled the city some hundred years earlier and were instrumental in creating the city as it now exists, I was offered material incentives and freedom of movement in return for residency.
+They were instrumental in creating the city as it now exists, Like them I was offered material incentives and freedom of movement in return for residency.
 There was work to be had.
 My first job was in the Hilton Hotel where I worked my way up from the bottom to the top.
 The classic uberkapitalistisch success story?
 Aw shucks.
 I started by cleaning the kitchen on the ground floor and graduated to cleaning the kitchen in the penthouse restaurant at the summit.

 The hotel workers came from all corners of the globe.
 On the ground floor we were supervised with Prussian overseeing, glasses inspected to be gleaming clean, toilet cubicles rattled to rouse any sleepy hands who’d sloped off: ‘There’s no time to lean’, called the straw boss, Herr Mann.
-‘You’re paid here to clean, not to twiddle your thumbs.’
+‘You’re paid here to clean, not to sit on your bums and twiddle your thumbs.’

 ‘Where would you be without me?’ asked one leaner.